 How to start your freelancing website?

-Freelancing refers to working independently.
-So you don’t have to wait for sine-die to get orders on marketplaces.
+Freelancing refers to working independently, so you don’t have to wait for sine die to get orders on marketplaces.

 Your website does not need to be super fancy or gorgeous.
-Just make sure people can feel comfortable reading the text, the information is helpful, your site is easy to navigate, and works well on mobile devices.
+Just make sure people can feel comfortable reading the text, the information is helpful, your site is easy to navigate, and it works well on mobile devices.
 That’s it!

 Clearly describe the services you offer, your past work samples, how to contact you, the prices, the payment methods, terms of services & refund policy, and visitor/client’s privacy policy.
 Okay enough!